-Directing The School Play?
+Directing The School Musical?
 Get The Kids To Do The Work!

 Next, make things as easy as possible to get started.
 Add the editable script to your basket, allowing you to make any edits that you need to the script to help it fit your cast.
 Request the complementary abridged version to give you a shorter option in case you’re pushed for time.
 Include the digital downloads so that all the music is on your computer or phone, to go with the book and CD that comes as standard.

 Then, when the book comes through and you start to think about who should play which character, take a look at our “Characters By Lines” pages, giving you a short description on each character and the number of lines that each has.
 The character profiles are also great ways to get the children investing in their parts and making the characters their own.